Nikhilhello/AICT_CS_Internship/README.md

 This project addresses the growing need for **secure digital communication** by integrating encryption with steganography.
 It provides a **user-friendly** way to protect sensitive information and can be expanded with advanced **security features** in the future.

 ---
+# ----->🌍 Deployment details<-----
+**Streamlit does not support Tkinter** because Streamlit is a web-based framework, while Tkinter is a GUI library for desktop applications.
+However, there are some **similar functionality** in Streamlit, we can use **Streamlit's built-in widgets** (st.button, st.text_input, st.selectbox, etc.) to create interactive elements instead of using Tkinter.

+# **Changes Made for Streamlit Deployment**
+The **core algorithm remains the same**, but modifications were made to adapt the application for Streamlit, since Tkinter is not supported in Streamlit.

+**Key Changes:**
+✅ Removed Tkinter UI elements and replaced them with Streamlit widgets.
+✅ Used st.file_uploader instead of Tkinter's file dialogs.
+✅ Modified event-based logic to align with Streamlit’s reactive model.

+# Required Files:
+1. **app.py** → The main Streamlit script.
+2. **requirements.txt** → Contains all required Python dependencies.

+## for more detailed information check out the

 ### **🎓 Credits**
 Developed by **Nikhil K**